Animal welfare and rights in South Africa: Animal organisations

 These cats are often desperate for attention and they believe that it is their duty to do everything that they can to give them a second chance.

-Their philosophy centers around responsible pet guardianship and all our cats and kittens are therefore re-homed through an affordable, all-inclusive adoption package.
+Their philosophy centers around responsible pet guardianship, and so all their cats and kittens are therefore re-homed through an affordable, all-inclusive adoption package.

-They use the registered awareness initiative, Be Wise Sterilise, to drive our philosophy.
+They use the registered awareness initiative, "Be Wise Sterilise", to drive our philosophy.
 By focusing on the root of the problem, lack of sterilization, they believe that they can significantly reduce the number of homeless animals, overcrowded shelters and the unnecessary suffering of victims of irresponsible pet guardians.